collective/zopeskel.diazotheme/README.rst

 Usage
 ======

-Creating a dexterity content package, typically done in your buildout's src directory.
+Add ons under development are typically created in your buildout's src directory.
 Command line for creating a package named diazotheme.mytheme would be::

   ../bin/zopeskel diazotheme diazotheme.mytheme